-- 1. The Group of 77 and China wishes to thank the Deputy Director General for Technical Cooperation, Mr. Hua Liu, for his introductory remarks and for preparing the Technical Cooperation Report as well as the informal technical briefing provided on 14 May 2024. - 2.
+- 1. The Group of 77 and China wishes to thank the Deputy Director General for Technical Cooperation, Mr. Hua Liu, for his introductory remarks and for preparing the Technical Cooperation Report as well as the informal technical briefing provided on 23 May 2025. - 2.
 The Group of 77 and China believes that the promotion and transfer of nuclear technology for sustainable socioeconomic progress in developing countries is the main statutory function of the Agency and that the Technical Cooperation Programme (TCP) is the main delivery vehicle for this statutory function. - 3.
 The Group reiterates that the TC Programme is a shared responsibility and that its success depends on the combined efforts of the Department of Technical Cooperation, other relevant departments of the Agency and Member States.
 These efforts are crucial for the planning and successful implementation of the Programme, which should be tailored to respond to the evolving needs and priorities of individual Member States, in particular the developing countries.
-Such an approach would also be in accordance with Section 2, Operative Paragraph 4 of resolution GC(67)/RES/9, dealing with assistance to developing and least developed countries.
+Such an approach would also be in accordance with Section 2, Operative Paragraph 4 of resolution GC(68)/RES/10, dealing with assistance to developing and least developed countries.
 The Group calls on the Secretariat to continue making every effort in addressing the challenges facing LDCs in the peaceful application of nuclear energy through the Technical Cooperation Programme, as set out in GOV/INF/2016/12.

-- 4. The Group notes that the IAEA regional programmes are an essential tool to promote Technical Cooperation among Developing Countries (TCDC), foster the exchange of best practices, and promote networks amongst member states.
-The Group appreciates the Secretariat's support in this regard, and requests that the Secretariat continues its efforts to enhance the effective and efficient management of regional programmes.
-The Group also supports the Secretariat's efforts to enhance the effectiveness of TC Programme delivery to new Member States, including Small Island Developing States (SIDS) through the development of focused capacity building support that are tailored towards individual member states development needs. - 5.
-The Group takes note of the continued efforts undertaken by the Secretariat in 2023 with the purpose of enhancing efficiency in the delivery of TC projects, including through linking the content of the Country Programme Frameworks (CPFs) to national development plans and the Sustainable Development Goals (SDGs), in accordance with priorities and needs identified by Member States. - 6.
-The Group would also like to recall the established process of the medium-term national planning mechanisms, such as CPFs regional profiles and strategic frameworks through which the needs of Member States are identified and defined.
+- 4. The Group notes that the IAEA regional programmes are an essential tool to promote Technical Cooperation among Developing Countries (TCDC), foster the exchange of best practices, and promote networks amongst Member States.
+The Group appreciates the Secretariat's support in this regard, and requests that it continues its efforts to enhance the effective and efficient management of regional programmes.
+The Group also supports the Secretariat's efforts to enhance the effectiveness of TC Programme delivery to new Member States, including Small Island Developing States (SIDS) through the development of focused capacity building support that are tailored towards individual Member States development needs. - 5.
+The Group takes note of the continued efforts undertaken by the Secretariat in 2024 with the purpose of enhancing efficiency in the delivery of TC projects, including through linking the content of the Country Programme Frameworks (CPFs) to national development plans and the Sustainable Development Goals (SDGs), taking into account the Member States national legal frameworks and priorities. - 6.
+The Group would also like to recall the established process of the medium-term national planning mechanisms, such as CPFs, regional profiles and strategic frameworks through which the needs of Member States are identified and defined.
 Any changes to the established TC programmatic approach by the Secretariat should be considered in close consultation with Member States.

-7. The Group takes note of the continued efforts undertaken by the Secretariat to enhance the effectiveness and efficiency of the TC Programme.
-In this context, the Group reiterates that the present guidelines and criteria as contained in INFCIRC/267 for the screening of TC project proposals, programme implementation and subsequent evaluation are sufficient and effective.
+- 7. The Group takes note of the continued efforts undertaken by the Secretariat to enhance the effectiveness and efficiency of the TC Programme.
+In this context, the Group reiterates that the present guidelines and criteria as contained in INFCIRC/267 for the screening of TC project proposals, programme implementation and subsequent evaluation are sufficient and effective. - 8.
+In this regard, the Group emphasizes the need to identify technical cooperation projects that enhance access to technology, including by considering requests for support by Member States to develop enabling infrastructure.
+To this end, the Group calls upon the Agency to work with Member States, to foster Triangular Cooperation, particularly among developing countries, leading to cost-effective and fit for purpose solutions.